 Placement of Creation Orders.
 All purchase orders must be placed by or through an Authorized Participant.
 To order a Creation Unit, an Authorized Participant must submit an irrevocable purchase order to the Distributor.
 Inkind (portions of) purchase orders will be processed through the Clearing Process when it is available.
 The Clearing Process is an enhanced clearing process that is available only for certain securities and only to DTC Participants that are also participants in the Clearing Process of the NSCC.
 In-kind (portions of) purchase orders not subject to the Clearing Process will go through a manual clearing process run by DTC.
 Fund Deposits that include government securities must be delivered through the Federal Reserve Bank wire transfer system ("Federal Reserve System").
 Fund Deposits that include cash may be delivered through the Clearing Process or the Federal Reserve System.
-Certain orders for the Fund may be made outside the Clearing Process.
-In-kind deposits of securities for such orders must be delivered through the Federal Reserve System (for government securities) or through DTC (for corporate securities).
+Certain orders for the Funds may be made outside the Clearing Process.
+In-kind deposits of securities for such orders must be delivered through the Federal Reserve System (for government securities) or through DTC (for corporate securities) and/or through such other arrangements allowed by the Trust or its agents.